risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Sounds/WWise/Getting-Started.md

   1. Get Offline Installer from AudioKinetic https://www.audiokinetic.com/library/edge/?source=InstallGuide&id=working_with_offline_installers
-  2. Create new Unity Project with Unity Hub for Unity 2019.4.26
+  2. Create new Unity Project with Unity Hub for [Unity Version RoR2 uses](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Unity-Version/)
   3. Close Unity
   4. Open the Wwise Launcher and navigate to the Unity Page
   5. Find the new project in the list, and click on the left drop down to select the option for Integrating with an Offline Installer